mwcremer/dnd-bx/class.md

 \* _Hit point modifiers from CON no longer apply._

-&dagger _Modified attack roll needed to hit Armour Class 0._
+&dagger; _Modified attack roll needed to hit Armour Class 0._

 #### <a name="thief_skills"></a>Thief Skills